 Charles and his wife Debra have been married 42 years.
 They have two daughters and three grandchildren.

 Is the fifth of nine sons born to Jane S. McKay and the late Patrick McKay, Jr. His brothers include Mike, Leo, Joe, Dennis, Danny, Gerald, Bernard, and the late Pat McKay, IV.
 He is married to the former Mary A. Gallenstein, and they have three children, Chad, Patrick Dylan, and Caroline.

 Victor is emloyed as a workforce development speicalist with the Office of Employement and Training located in the Kentucky Career Center.
 He earned both his Master’s and Bachelor’s degrees from Morehead State University, and is a graduate of Maysville Community College and St. Patrick High School.

 He was elected to Maysville City Commission first in 2002, again in 2004, and in 2012.
-He served as vice-mayor, and as vice-president of Maysville Public Building Corporation in his firs four year term.
+He served as vice-mayor, and as vice-president of Maysville Public Building Corporation 2002-06.
 In his early professional career, he covered local government for the local newspaper and served as the executive director of the Maysvile-Mason County Tourism Commission from 1990-93.

 Victor serves as Mayor Pro Tem and on the I.N.
 Foster Fund Committee.

 Kelly has served on the Board of Commissioners since 2007.
 He is a graduate of St. Patrick School and Eastern Kentucky University.
 He is a real estate broker.
 He is married to retired special education teacher Sandy Ashley.
 Their son Flynn Ashley is a senior at Northern Kentucky University.
 Kelly serves on the Joint City/County Ambulance Board.

 Former City of Maysville assistant fire chief, Jeff Brammer, was appointed to fill the unexpired term of Jerry Schumacher in October of 2018 and elected to his first full term in November.